Kiko9819/react-users-manager/README.md

 In the project directory, you can run:

-### `json-server DB/db.json`
+### `npm run server`
-To run a local database for users management
+To run a local database for users management <br />
-You can install json-server as a global dependency by running this command `npm install -g json-server`
+You can install json-server as a global dependency by running this command `npm install -g json-server`<br />
+The `npm run server` script uses json-server so you going to have to install it, otherwise - no api<br />
+This command will run the json server on port 3001 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ### `npm start`